BHARATH-V-P/Targeted-Social-Media-Platform-Analysis-Mobile-Laptop-User/README.md

 1. Prepare your dataset: Place your dataset in the data/ directory.
 Ensure it is named Social+Media+Data+for+DSBA (2).csv or adjust the script accordingly.
 2. Open the Jupyter Notebook: jupyter notebook "SOCIAL_MEDIA_CLASSIFICATION_MODEL.ipynb" The script will:
-   -Preprocess the raw data
+   - Preprocess the raw data
-   -Train and evaluate models
+   - Train and evaluate models
-   -Perform neccessary feature engineering
+   - Perform neccessary feature engineering
-   -Perform Hyperparameter tuning
+   - Perform Hyperparameter tuning
-   -Evaluate different models based on specific preprocessing done prior to model training.
+   - Evaluate different models based on specific preprocessing done prior to model training.
-   -Keep track of specific KPI metrics such as precision_recall curve and rov_curves to understand model behavior for specific preprocessed datasets
+   - Keep track of specific KPI metrics such as precision_recall curve and rov_curves to understand model behavior for specific preprocessed datasets
 3. Review the results:
    Evaluation Metrics: Found in results/evaluation_metrics.txt
    Predictions: Found in results/predictions.csv

 ## Features
-   -Data Preprocessing: Handles missing values, normalization, and encoding.
+   - Data Preprocessing: Handles missing values, normalization, and encoding.
-   -Create different datasets based on two distinct preferred devices -Identifying Outliers to identify characterestics of the extreme values -Create 3 different preprocessing pipelines for both datasets.
+   - Create different datasets based on two distinct preferred devices
+   - Identifying Outliers to identify characterestics of the extreme values
+   - Create 3 different preprocessing pipelines for both datasets.
-   -Model Training: Utilizes Logistic Regression, Random Forest Classification, XGBoost , and LGB.
+   - Model Training: Utilizes Logistic Regression, Random Forest Classification, XGBoost , and LGB.
-   -Perform necessary hyperparameter tuning using Grid Search CV.
+   - Perform necessary hyperparameter tuning using Grid Search CV.
-   -Model Evaluation using ROC curve and precision-recall curve -Analyse models based on prediction probabilities.
+   - Model Evaluation using ROC curve and precision-recall curve
+   - Analyse models based on prediction probabilities.

 ## Results